hardbyte/python-can/README.rst

 different hardware devices`, and a suite of utilities for sending and receiving messages on a can bus.

-The library supports Python 2.7, Python 3.3+ and runs on Mac, Linux and Windows.
+The library supports Python 2.7, Python 3.3+ as well as PyPy and runs on Mac, Linux and Windows.

 You can find more information in the documentation, online at `python-can.readthedocs.org <https://python-can.readthedocs.org/en/stable/>`__.